The Who, What, Where, When and Sometimes, Why.

 These risks are higher with a lumpectomy plus radiation therapy than with a mastectomy [5].
 However, overall survival is the same after either treatment [5].

-Higher grade DCIS appears more likely than lower grade DCIS to progress to invasive breast cancer after treatment (surgery, with or without radiation therapy) [6].
+Higher grade DCIS appears more likely than lower grade DCIS to recur as either DCIS or invasive breast cancer after treatment (surgery, with or without radiation therapy) [6].
+Higher grade DCIS cells look more abnormal and are faster-growing than lower grade DCIS cells.

 With close follow-up, invasive breast cancer is usually caught early and can be treated effectively.